Archive: June 2026

 Posted on April 10, 2025

 “In every generation, each person is obligated to see themselves as though they had come out of Egypt.”
 Each year, these words from the Passover Haggadah hit a little differently.
-This year, I have been thinking a lot about something like this: what does it mean to remember the triumphant moments in the Exodus story, Continue Reading »
+Continue Reading »